-The makeup eraser is awesome, because it eliminates the need for disposable makeup wipes or packages of makeup remover formula.
+The Makeup Eraser is awesome because it eliminates the need for disposable makeup wipes or packages of makeup remover formula.
 I got mine as a sample from a friend, and I’ve been obsessed ever since!
 This simple little cloth removes all of your makeup with JUST water!
 Seriously.
 Rather than using one makeup remover wipe per day, (which adds up extremely quickly – and multiply that by millions of people), the Makeup Eraser will last you anywhere from three to five years!
 Plus, it’s extremely gentle and doesn’t sting your eyes like some makeup remover wipes tend to do.
-I mean, that can’t be good for you, right?

 Ah, razors, razors, razors.
 I have yet to find an eco-friendly shaving option that I’m completely sold on, but with an estimated 2 billion disposable razors tossed into landfills each year, I know it’s important to make a change.
 So rather than going for the cheap plastic ones that work horribly and don’t last more than a few days, the first step is to invest in something more durable.
 However, due to the fact that blades are a pretty big no-no when it comes to plane travel, razors are pretty tricky.

-But if you neeeeeeeeeed a razor (and hey, I don’t blame you), there are options.
-Try the Preserve razor – the handle is made from recycled yogurt cups!
+If you're not into the idea of a safety razor (and honestly, I don’t blame you), there's another option.
+Try the Preserve razor – it's made from recycled ocean plastic!
 Because a razor made from recycled materials is at least better than a razor that’s not.
 It takes cartridge blades, which are completely fine to bring as carry-on items.